omeka/classic-enduser/docs/Content/Shortcodes.md

 Values can be wrapped in single or double quotes, making the following variations valid as well: `[shortcode key=‘value’]` or `[shortcode key=“value”]`

-### General Short Code Options
+### General Shortcode Options
-Most short codes have options which can modify the content they return.
-The following table explains some of the options which are shared across multiple short codes.
+Most shortcodes have options which can modify the content they return.
+The following table explains some of the options which are shared across multiple shortcodes.

-Options specific to a short code can be found in its own section.
+Options specific to a shortcode can be found in its own section.

 | Option | Purpose | Settings | Example |
 | --- | --- | --- | --- |